mobsites/Cosmos.Identity/README.md

 using Mobsites.AspNetCore.Identity.Cosmos;
 ```

 5. In the same class, wire up services in `ConfigureServices(IServiceCollection services)` to add Cosmos Identity.
 Pass in Identity options or not.
-Add any other default `IdentityBuilder` methods:
+Add any other `IdentityBuilder` methods:

 ```csharp
 public void ConfigureServices(IServiceCollection services)